bugzilla/bugzilla/docs/en/rst/api/core/v1/bug.rst

-                             the developer, compared to the developer's other bugs. severity            string   (defaulted) How severe the bug is. alias               array    One or more brief aliases for the bug that can be used instead of a bug number when accessing this bug.
+                             the developer, compared to the developer's other bugs. severity            string   (defaulted) How severe the bug is. type                string   (defaulted) The basic category of the bug. alias               array    One or more brief aliases for the bug that can be used instead of a bug number when accessing this bug.
                              Must be unique in all of this Bugzilla.